Richard Murphy (businessman)

 Richard Murphy is an Irish businessman and entrepreneur, best known for being the founder of the now defunct video rental chains Xtra-vision and Chartbusters.

 Early life

 Murphy was born in 1961 in Kimmage, Dublin.
 He was educated at St Andrews High School.
 His first job was as a motorcycle courier during which he got a compensation after suffering a leg injury.
 Using the compensation and his savings he founded Xtra-vision in 1979.

 Career

-After opening the first Xtra-vision in Ranelagh, the company made Murphy worth around 26 million euros by the time he was 29.
-Murphy left the company in 1990 taking his fraction of the ownership money with him.
-After American giants Blockbuster bought the company in 1993 Murphy decided to set up another successful company called Chartbusters to compete.
+After opening the first Xtra-vision in Ranelagh, the company made Murphy worth around 26 million euro by the time he was 29.
+He left the company in 1990, taking his fraction of the ownership value with him.
+After American giants Blockbuster bought Xtra0vision in 1993, Murphy decided to set up a new company, called Chartbusters to compete, which it did successfully for some time.